stefanhige/rsom_feature_extraction/README.md

 ## VESNET

-* use python logger for printouts to file and stdout
+* use python logger for printouts to file and stdout, maybe not, confusing..

 * clean up module structure, move reused things to utils